jonnystorm/snmp-elixir/README.md

 but it is, which scares me.
 Elixir may be the best language for network interaction in existence, but we still need worthy SNMP support.

+## Contributing

+This project will accept (merge/rebase/squash) *all* contributions.
+Contributions that break the build will be reverted.

+For details, please see [Why Optimistic Merging Works Better](http://hintjens.com/blog:106).

 ## What I'm currently stuck on

 * Getting SNMPv3 USM to work (shit is hard)